Reviews You Can Rely On

 The Lectric XP 3.0 is a folding electric bike that will fit in the trunk of your car, next to your office desk, or in the hall closet for storage.
 Despite its compact foldable design, the bike features loads of adjustability to suit riders between 4'10" and 6' 3".
 Features like a cargo rack, fenders, lights, a comfortable seat, and ergonomic grips impressed our testers.
 Lectric sells additional accessories, including a passenger seat, should you want that convenience.
 Using a 500W hub motor, the XP 2.0 packs a lot of power in a small package and can speed up to 28 mph using pedal assist and 20 mph with the throttle.
 The bike's 500Wh battery is amongst the smallest in our test yet; the XP 3.0 could travel 24.5 miles on a single charge in our range test.
 Those looking for enhanced versatility can opt for a long-range battery for an additional fee; this is one of the only foldable bikes that offers second battery utility.

-3-inch wide knobby tires and a suspension fork give this bike more comfort than the Vika+Flex, but if comfort is your deciding factor, our testers loved the dampening from the 4" wide tires on the Aventon Sinch.
+3-inch wide knobby tires and a suspension fork give this bike more comfort than the Vika X, but if comfort is your deciding factor, our testers loved the dampening from the 4" wide tires on the Aventon Sinch.
 In our assembly metric, the Lectric takes the cake; the bike arrives fully assembled, and you simply remove the packaging, unfold the bike, and it is ready to go.

 A 25" handlebar helps the bike feel less compact than it is, and its tight turning radius allows for good maneuverability.
 Though it folds to just 37x18x28", it's quite heavy at 62.5 lbs, so lifting into a trunk or carrying it up a flight of stairs can be difficult.
-All the folding bikes in our review suffer from the same drawbacks: smaller wheels, and short wheelbases are great for portability but aren't exceptionally stable, especially at speed.
+All the folding bikes in our review suffer from the same drawbacks: smaller wheels and short wheelbases are great for portability but aren't exceptionally stable, especially at speed.
 That said, it's easy to forget the XP 3.0 is a folding bike; we recommend this bike for a wide range of people who may or may not utilize its folding feature.

 Long-Term Thoughts: We kept this bike for long-term use and abuse.
 It's been treated poorly, stored outdoors, covered in playa dust, and has been totally solid.
 We added a passenger kit allowing us to carry a friend and replaced the quick-release pedals with larger, more stable pedals.